ls6/netlify/content/register.md

 <h4 style="font-size: 2.2em;"><br>If you Slack is giving you an unhelpful error message:</h4>

 Unfortunately Slack is really buggy this year and we cannot do anything about it.
-If the registration link does not work for you, plese try:
+If the registration link does not work for you, please try:

   • Joining using a computer, not a phone.
 Once you are in, the Slack app should work.
   • If you know someone who joined already, ask them to invite you "from the inside".
 They can find info on how to do it in the `#official-announcements` channel.